conveyal/gtfs-editor/INSTALL.md

 Troubleshooting:

 1) Ensure that you have access to port 9000 and that it is allowed through any firewall or routing configuration.
-For example, Amazon AWS won’t allow access by unless explicitly allowed .
+For example, Amazon AWS won’t allow access by unless explicitly granted for port 9000.